fpdf-easytable/ajax_server_response_hander/README.md

 *Description:*

-   Add and client element id and its content to the response.
+   add an client document element id and its content to the response.

 *Parameters:*

 id

-   id of an document element in the website
+   id of an document element of the website

 data

-   the content that need to be set inside of the element with id id.
+   the content that needs to be set inside of the element with id id.

 **AjaxResponse::pushBuffer()**